20tsange1/Work/Comp0002/Coursework 1/readMe.md

 Pointers are used within the main functions where possible to alter variables declared in main without intialising new local variables.

-The maze can be generated with loops and without loops *.
+The maze can be generated with loops and without loops.

 Changing the maze sizings will need to be done within the source code itself at the top where the constant values are defined.